Your Lottery Dream…Crushed by Taxes

 Next time you don’t win the record breaking, billion dollar lottery jackpot, be thankful that you don’t have to worry about paying taxes on those winnings!

-Ashley is a Senior Manager at our firm and has been with Bernard Robinson and Company for more than 10 years and has almost 20 years of experience in public accounting.
-She provides tax compliance and consulting services for a broad range of clients with a concentration in real estate, small businesses, manufacturing and dealerships. […]
+Ashley is a principal at our firm and has been with Bernard Robinson and Company for more than 10 years and has almost 20 years of experience in public accounting.
+She provides tax compliance and consulting services for a broad range of clients with a concentration in real estate, small businesses, manufacturing and dealerships.
+Education […]